-Harvard School of Engineering and Applied Sciences - Computer Science 152

-Lambda calculus encodings; Recursion

-Lecture 9

-Tuesday, February 23, 2010
+Thursday, February 15, 2018

 1 Lambda calculus encodings

 The pure lambda calculus contains only functions as values.
 It is not exactly easy to write large or interesting programs in the pure lambda calculus.
 We can however encode objects, such as booleans, and integers.

 1.1 Booleans

 We want to encode constants and operators for booleans.
 That is, we want to define functions TRUE, FALSE, AND, IF, and other operators such that the expected behavior holds, for example:

 AND TRUE FALSE = FALSE

 IF TRUE

+$$e_1$$

-$$e_1 e_2 = e_1$$
+e_2 = e_1

-IF FALSE $e_1 e_2 = e_2$
+IF FALSE e_1 e_2 = e_2

 Let's start by defining TRUE and FALSE as follows.